-CIP Adopted December 18, 2020For information on the annual CIP update process, contact Jennifer Davis.
+Plan.
+See the CIP Minor Amendments Summary Sheet for details on the proposals.
+For information on the CIP update process, contact Jennifer Davis.

-Capital Improvement Program 2021-2026
+Adopted Plan Capital Improvement Program 2021-2026

 MORE PROGRAM DETAILS

 The work is mandated by the Washington State Legislature through its Growth Management Act (RCW 36.70A.020) which requires county Comprehensive Plans, to plan for specific facilities and financing methods, and to make regular plan adjustments based on current budgets and community needs.